Sálvame

+"Sálvame" is a song recorded by Mexican pop group RBD for their debut album, Rebelde (2004).
+The track was written by Pedro Damián, Max di Carlo and Carlos Lara, produced by the latter two and released on 15 March 2005 as the album's third single by EMI.
+Regarded by fans as the group's "Hymn to Love", it was a number one hit all over Latin America, becoming their third consecutive number-one single in Mexico.

+It is a melancholic song with lyrics expressing heartbreak, with Anahí singing the lead vocals while the rest of the band sing on the chorus.
+Its Portuguese and English versions were released alongside their albums in 2005 and 2006, respectively.
+A music video was filmed in Canada and features Anahí singing while the band play instruments and sing the chorus.
+The group's organization, Fundación Sálvame, was started in 2006, following an incident in Brazil, and operates in the country, Mexico, and Spain.

 Background

-In mid-2004, Televisa began production on the teen-oriented telenovela Rebelde, and its main young actors Anahí, Alfonso Herrera, Dulce María, Christopher von Uckermann, Maite Perroni, and Christian Chávez were put together by the show's producers to form the band RBD.
-The song was used extensively throughout the show, mostly during scenes featuring a tearful "Mía" (played by Anahí).
-Their album was recorded in two days, and released on 30 November 2004, to positive reviews and commercial success, reaching the number one spot on Mexican charts.
+In June 2004, Televisa began production on the teen-oriented telenovela Rebelde, and its lead young actors, Anahí, Alfonso Herrera, Dulce María, Christopher von Uckermann, Maite Perroni, and Christian Chávez, were put together by the show's producers to form the band RBD.
+The song was featured extensively throughout the show, was used as one of the theme songs, was used mostly during scenes featuring a tearful "Mía", (played by Anahí).
+Following the album's 30 November 2004 release to positive reviews and commercial success, the track became a fan-favorite.

 Release

 Preceded by "Rebelde" and "Solo Quédate En Silencio", "Sálvame" was released on 15 March 2005, as the album's third single.
 In Brazil, the song was released along with "Solo Quédate en Silencio", on a double A-Side single.
-The band recorded a Portuguese version of their debut album following immense success in Brazil, and the song's version in the language was also released as a single in the country, under the title "Salva-me".
+The band recorded a Portuguese version of their debut album, adapted by renowned songwriter Cláudio Rabello, following immense success in Brazil, and the song's version in the language was also released as a single in the country, under the title "Salva-me".

 The song's sequel, "Algún Día", was recorded and sung solely by Anahí in 2006, and is featured on RBD's third Spanish studio album, Celestial.
 The English version, "Save Me", was recorded and featured on RBD's English studio album, Rebels, also from 2006, with a different instrumental.
 Anahí was the main singer on the two new versions as she was on the original Spanish version.
 "Sálvame" is the group's only solo song to be recorded in all three languages.